codeigniter4/CodeIgniter4/user_guide_src/source/incoming/controllers.rst

 .. note:: The line ``$routes->get('/', 'Home::index');`` is an optimization that you will want to use in a "real-world" app.
 But for demonstration purposes we don't want to use that feature. ``$routes->get()`` is explained in :doc:`URI Routing <routing>`

-For more information, please refer to the :ref:`routes-configuration-options` section of the :ref:`URI Routing <routing-auto-routing-legacy-configuration-options>` documentation.
+For more information, please refer to the the :ref:`routing-auto-routing-legacy-configuration-options` documentation.

 Organizing Your Controllers into Sub-directories (Legacy)
 =========================================================